kubevirt/user-guide/vm-life-cycle.md

 $ kubectl delete vms testvm
 ```

-> Note: Stopping a VM implies that it will be deleted from the cluster.
-You will not be able to start this VM object again.
+> Note: Stopping a VirtualMachine implies that it will be deleted from the cluster.
+You will not be able to start this VirtualMachine object again.